pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMGetDirectoryContents>`__ :index:`XPLMGetDirectoryContents`

-.. py:function:: getVersions()
+.. py:function:: getVersions() -> Tuple[int, int, int]

+    :return: Tuple of (xplaneVersion, xplmVersion, hostID)

     Return the revision of X-Plane, XPLM SDK, and the host ID of the app running us.

-    :return: Tuple of (xplaneVersion, xplmVersion, hostID)
-    :rtype: tuple[int, int, int]

     The most common use of this routine is to special-case around X-Plane version-specific behavior.